|

 You did everything right.

 Consistent publishing.
 Backlinks built.
-Meta descriptions optimised.
+Meta descriptions optimized.
 Page one, finally yours.

 That’s the part that makes no sense.
 Until it does.

-The Search Behaviour Shift That’s Already Eaten Your Traffic
+The Search Behavior Shift That’s Already Eaten Your Traffic

 According to SparkToro (2024), 60% of Google searches now end without a single click.
 Not because people aren’t finding what they need – because they’re getting the answer on the results page itself, before your site even loads.